How Much Hotter Are The Oceans? The Answer Begins With A Bucket

 Kent says she had mixed feeling when she realized the data had been rounded down to the nearest degree.

-"Of course it was great that we knew how the data had been handled, so we can treat it appropriately in our analyses," she wrote in an email.
+"Of course, it was great that we knew how the data had been handled, so we can treat it appropriately in our analyses," she wrote in an email.
 "But it's also very frustrating that we don't have the full precision of each observation as it was recorded."

 Still, knowing what happened allows scientists to understand what they're working with.
 The newly corrected data has far-reaching implications for climate science.
 Sea surface temperature is a big part of every major climate model, and for decades scientists have struggled to understand how the Pacific Ocean's relatively cool temperatures in the early 20th century fit into the overall trend of a warming planet.